eliminmax/eambfc/README.md

 * [x] delete output file if compilation fails
 * [x] better command-line interface for the compiler
 * [x] add the ability to compile multiple source files in one run
-* [x] add a command-line argument to disable deletion of failed files (for debugging purposes).
 * [x] add a command-line argument to continue on if a source file fails to compile

 #### In Progress